This information is current as of 19-January-2023

 We advise all patients to have a low threshold to self-test in case of exposure or symptoms, and to contact your health care providers promptly for nirmatrelvir/ritonavir (Paxlovid) prescription (or mAb infusion if you have a contraindication to contraindication to Paxlovid.)
 Early access to Paxlovid is likely the most effective strategy in preventing severe Covid infection.
 Paxlovid is a five-day oral antiviral that reduces risk of hospitalization by approximately 90 percent.

-General information on the COVID-19 vaccines:
+General Information on the COVID-19 Vaccines

 The currently approved vaccines are mRNA vaccines produced by Pfizer and Moderna, and a modified adenovirus vector virus vaccine produced by Johnson and Johnson.
 We do not know which vaccine you will receive.
 This will depend on where you live, your insurance, and other distribution factors.
 The Pfizer vaccine requires two doses separated by 3 weeks, the Moderna vaccine requires two doses separated by 4 weeks, and the Johnson and Johnson vaccine is a single dose vaccine.